 It is not necessary to dissect the heart of the repentant abuser, because that is God’s domain.
 Jesus said we will know them by the [continuous] “fruit” that they bear.
 However, the abuser should never repeat the abuse.
 There might be a relapse depending on the severity of the abuse, but no further life-destroying abuse must be tolerated!

 On sincere confession, repentance and restitution, the case is closed forever.

 Private sins should remain closed from the moment of confession, repentance and forgiveness, as public involvement will worsen the shame and injury for both the victim and the repented abuser, as well as for the innocent involved.
-However, public sins such as slander, (the public assassination of someone’s name and character,) as well as the teaching of false doctrine, must be confessed and restored in public.
+However, public sins such as slander, (the public assassination of someone’s name and character by lies and deceit,) as well as the teaching of false doctrine, must be confessed and restored in public.

 Step 3 – Call witnesses to bring conviction to that still unrepentant abuser

 If the abuser still refuses to stop the abuse, repent, and do restitution to rectify serious offenses, Jesus continued the confrontational process by commanding, “But if he will not hear you, take with you one or two more, that by the mouth of two or three witnesses every word may be established.”